loopj/home-assistant-vantage/README.md

 Vantage *variables* with a type of *Text* will appear as text sensors in Home Assistant.

-### Sensor
+### Sensors

 Certain Vantage dimmer modules have built-in power, current, and temperature sensors.
 These are created as sensors in Home Assistant, but are not enabled by default to reduce clutter.
 You can enable them from the Home Assistant UI.

+### Covers

+Supported Vantage *blinds* and *blind groups* will appear as covers in Home Assistant.

 ## Events

-This integration will trigger events on the Home Assistant event bus which can be used to trigger automations.
-You can test events using the [Events developer tools](https://my.home-assistant.io/redirect/developer_events/) page in the Home Assistant UI.
+This integration will fire events on the Home Assistant event bus which can be used to trigger automations.
+You can test events using the [events developer tools](https://my.home-assistant.io/redirect/developer_events/) page in the Home Assistant UI.

 ### vantage_button_pressed